 The majority of works within the River Hamble Harbour Authority's jurisdiction require Harbour Works Consent.
 This consent is considered by the River Hamble Harbour Management Committee which then advises the River Hamble Harbour Board before the Board make the final decision.
 A public online consultation is held for each application for Harbour Works Consent which goes before the Board and this allows interested parties to have their say.
 The Harbour Board will consider the potential impacts of the works upon safety and ease of navigation and the environment when making their decision.
 The cost of this consent will depend on the size of the project.

 Maintenance works and replacement of structures on a like-for-like basis are consented under the Harbour Masters delegated powers.
 This means that an application does not have to go before the River Hamble Harbour Management Committee and Harbour Board and so there is a reduced application fee.
 For very small maintenance works, consent is not required.
-The Harbour Authority recommend that people contact the harbour office for advice before undertaking any work if they are unsure.
+The Harbour Authority recommend that people contact the harbour office for advice before undertaking any work.

 A landowner's permission/consent will nearly always be required for any activity that disturbs the land or affects the owner's potential use of their land.
 The Crown Estate owns approximately fifty percent of UK foreshore, defined as being between mean low and mean high water, and almost all of the sea bed below mean low water.
 Examples of other owners are Local Authorities, Port Authorities, Defence Estates, National Trust and private individuals.
 The Crown Estate requires that all other necessary consents are obtained before it will issue landowner consent, however it is happy to receive applications whilst other consents are still being processed.
 The Crown Estate's Managing Agent for the Solent region is Chesterton Humberts based in Southampton and they are the first point of call for Crown Estate licences and leases in the Solent.

-Land Registry searches can be made for the foreshore in the same way that they are made for land; you firstly need to register with Land Registry Business Eservices.
+Land Registry searches can be made for the foreshore in the same way that they are made for land.
 There are some large scale plans of Crown Estate ownership.
 It is usually not possible to search on the sea bed as it cannot be registered.